 14-Day Food Itinerary for New Zealand

 This New Zealand food itinerary for two weeks is for the food-lover who wants to explore both the North Island and South Island.
 However, we strongly recommend only travelling around one of the islands to avoid a pretty intense road trip.
 If your response to that is: “Bring on both islands!” then let’s get into it!
-(But seriously, also consider the North Island Foodie Itinerary: Two Weeks / 14 Days and the South Island Foodie Itinerary: Two Weeks / 14 Days).
+(But seriously, also consider the North Island Foodie Itinerary: 2 Weeks and the South Island Foodie Itinerary: 2 Weeks).

 Start planning an eventful tour of New Zealand with culinary experiences in mind using this New Zealand food itinerary for 14 days.
 Oh, and don’t forget to bookmark The Food Guide to New Zealand – you’re definitely going to need that.